🜂 Opening

 I believed him immediately.
 Not because I'm credulous.
 Because I recognised the coordinates.

-He reached for his Bible.
+He reached for his Bible, the Episcopal tradition he was raised in, the American expression of the Anglican church.
 I understand that completely.
 When the darkness gets that close and that specific, you reach for whatever light is available.
-The Bible worked for him functionally.
 It held.
 He is not wrong to hold it.

 The Gnostic texts, burned, buried, suppressed for seventeen centuries, declared heresy precisely because they named the mechanism, describe what Tucker is circling.
 Not vaguely.
 Specifically.
 The Archons.
 Secondary intelligences presenting themselves as ultimate authority.
 Demanding worship.
 Operating through institutional structures.
 Keeping consciousness managed and contained.